 College entrance examinations may be substituted for the certificate of high school record.
 In such cases the student usually takes the College Entrance Board Examinations.
-In rare cases entrance by examination may be arranged under the supervision of the Reed College faculty.

-The Committee on Admissions may, however, admit applicants whose credentials are incomplete when it has good reason to do so.
+The Admission Committee may, however, admit applicants whose credentials are incomplete when it has good reason to do so.

 c.
-Health Requirement
+Vaccination and Health Insurance Requirement